Slasher4k/aaronhatchard/_posts/2019-02-22-react-fairtasker.md

 [![Fairtasker initial material ui design][fairtasker-final-img]{: .u-responsive-img}][fairtasker-final-img]

-## Conclusion
+## The End
 {: .dotted .white-dots}

 Phew!
-We have done quite a bit and our app is starting to take shape.
-We still have some minor CSS additions to make to bring the design more in line with Airtasker, like adding a colored side to our `TaskCard` depending on the task status and adding come
+That was a lot of typing (for me at least).
+We have done a good amount of work and our app is starting to take shape.
+We still have some minor CSS additions to make to bring the design more in line with Airtasker, like adding a coloured side and spacing around the `TaskCards` and adding a backgound colour to the page so the cards standout.
+When the screen starts to get smaller `TasksLeft` begins to get squished so we will need some minimum widths to prevent that and instead of the whole page being scrollable when we have a lot of `TaskCards` we will make the `TasksLeft` and `TasksRight` independently scrollable.

+In regards to functionality we have a couple of things to do, we don't want to rely on the timer to select a task for us so we will use `react-router-dom` to enable us to click on a `TaskCard` and be shown the details in `TaskDetails`.
+When it comes to smaller screens it is impractical to show both `TasksLeft` and `TasksRight` so we will use `react-responsive` to show only one at a time.

+Now that we know the CSS and functionality additions that need to be made be sure to tune in next time as I walk you through how we do that.

 [tasks]:https://www.airtasker.com/tasks/
 [material-ui]:https://material-ui.com